 You are here: MEDICA Portal.
+Magazine & More.
 MEDICA Magazine.
 Topic of the Month.
 Volume archives.
 Our Topics in 2010.
 August 2010: Of the Stomach and Gut.
-Environment.
+Allergy.

 “Our Body is Not Prepared for the Diet of Today“